Home » Do All Cockatoos Talk? (Best vs. Worst Talkers)

 Umbrella Cockatoos

 Umbrella cockatoos are friendly and like to interact with their owners.
 They aren’t the most talkative birds, preferring to scream and screech to communicate.
-However, they’re better at learning tricks.
+However, they’re good at learning tricks.

 Goffin Cockatoos